Bealadangan

-Béal an Daingin or Béal a' Daingin (anglicized as Bealadangan) is a small Gaeltacht village in Connemara (Conamara), County Galway, Ireland.
+Béal an Daingin or Béal a' Daingin (meaning "mouth of the stronghold", anglicized as Bealadangan) is a small Gaeltacht village in Connemara, County Galway, Ireland.

 The primary spoken language is Irish, and all but a few of the elderly population also speak English.
-There is a pub, a post office and a primary school (Toureen) within a few miles of the village.
+A pub, a post office and a primary school (Toureen) are within a few miles.

-Local traditions include the continued cutting of turf (peat) for use in heating homes.
-Sean-nós singing is still performed locally.
-Raidió na Gaeltachta is the local Irish-language radio station and some local singers and musicians can be heard on the station.

-The name of the village derives from the Irish béal an daingin meaning the mouth of the stronghold.

 Other nearby villages are Leitir Móir and An Cheathrú Rua.